-2021-22 Opportunities for Parental Involvement
+2022-23 Opportunities for Parental Involvement

 One of Lakeview School's greatest assets is community and parent involvement.
 The many parent and community volunteers who regularly read and volunteer in classrooms and with school-wide activities demonstrate are a prime example of this strength.
 While LUSD has had to modify our protocols to address the health risks brought on by the Coronavirus Pandemic, parent outreach is especially important.
 Lakeview involves and engages parents in this virtual setting by providing ongoing home/school communication.
 Weekly email blasts relay school & community events, activities and important information.
 Weekly updates also provide essential information regarding safety protocols related to our new operation procedures during the pandemic.
 School and PTA newsletters empower parents and teachers to stay informed and involved as partners in ensuring each student's success.
 Our electronic marquee located on the corner of Lakeview Drive and East Lakeview Drive provides visible, current information daily.
 In addition, families can also receive information or ask questions on our Lakeview Facebook page which was created at the onset of the pandemic in an effort to build a strong sense of community.
 Lakeview also makes every attempt to engage families who do not have access to technology.
 We achieve this by reaching out to families via telephone, conducting home visits, or inviting them to participate in socially distanced meetings in our office.
-Lakeview teachers, administration and counseling staff work diligently to monitor student engagement so that we can quickly and effectively make contact with students who are not actively participating in educational opportunities throughout the week while quarantined due to a positive Covid-19 test result or exposure/close contact with a positive Covid-19 individual.
+Lakeview teachers, administration and counseling staff work diligently to monitor student engagement.

 Each teacher shares their instructional program, classroom policies and procedures with parents at our "Back To School" presentation in September.
 Additionally, parent/teacher conferences are held for every student in October and March.
 Open House, Family Lunch Day, Field Day, Science Nights, The Father Daughter Dance, Founders Day Dinner, Mother/Son Day, Bicycle Rodeo, Book Fairs, Art Docent Programs, classroom performances, and the annual Fall Carnival, provide numerous opportunities for parent involvement.
 Every grade level presents at least one special culminating instructional activity each year that encourages parent attendance.
-In a non-pandemic year, our annual holiday program highlights our music program.
-Students in grades 2, 3, and 4 play instruments and perform holiday songs in both English and Spanish.

 Parents also play a significant role in the life of the school community through their involvement in ongoing committee work including the Lakeview School Site Council, the District Advisory Council, the District English Learners Advisory Council, the Run for the Arts Committee, School Safety Committee, PTA, and the Festival of the Arts Committee.
 Lakeview parents are actively involved in our ongoing Art Docent Program that places trained parent volunteers in classrooms teaching specifically planned art lessons.
 Parents are trained on various technology-based programs such as Accelerated Reader, Read Naturally, and Smarty Ants for the purpose of providing meaningful assistance while volunteering in the classroom.
-Parents, teachers and administrators from all district schools were represented on several special committees during the 2020-2021 school year, District Advisory Council, English Learner Advisory Council, Health and Wellness Committee, Schools of the Future, Playground Safety Committee, and the School Facilities Committee, The Lakeview PTA has received recognition for outstanding service to children from local, state and national organizations.
+Parents, teachers and administrators from all district schools were represented on several special committees during the 2022-2023 school year, District Advisory Council, English Learner Advisory Council, Health and Wellness Committee, Schools of the Future, Playground Safety Committee, and the School Facilities Committee, The Lakeview PTA has received recognition for outstanding service to children from local, state and national organizations.
 Our PTA is responsible for organizing our parent task force.
 Each year, the Lakeview PTA identifies needs and opportunities for the school, sets goals that inform and involve parents that inspire and encourage students, and raises funds to assist financially in the achievement of these goals.

-2021-22 Opportunities for Parental Involvement
+2022-23 Opportunities for Parental Involvement

-2020-21 Chronic Absenteeism by Student Group
+2021-22 Chronic Absenteeism by Student Group